e6quisitory/wolf3d-reimpl-cpp/README.md

 - Port to iOS?

 ## Credits
 All textures used are the official Wolfenstein 3D textures that shipped in the game back in 1992.
-I found them [here](https://www.textures-resource.com/pc_computer/wolf3d/texture/1375/) and [here](https://www.spriters-resource.com/snes/wolfenstein3d/).
+I found them [here](https://www.spriters-resource.com/pc_computer/wolfenstein3d/).

 ## Resources Used
 - _Game Engine Blackbook - Wolfenstein 3D_ by Fabien Sanglard